johndoe75/gekko-gannswing/README.md

 and adjust it to your needs.
 For certain exchanges and pairs you need to play around with these settings and Gekko's `config.tradingAdvisor.candleSize`.  **Always test your changes in a backtest per `node gekko -b`**.

+**Use this method at your own risk!
+Especially if you're going to let Gekko do the trades for you!
+I'm not responsible for any loss you gain.**

 ## Credits & License

 Alexander Zschach <software@zschach.net>